×

 • Mountaineering techniques requiring core strength and flexibility

 Nothing ensures a personally successful adventure like your level of fitness and training.
-Bottom line: Plan on being in the best shape of your life and ready for a very challenging adventure!
+Bottom line: Plan to be in the best shape of your life and ready for a very challenging adventure!

 Below are approximate outlines of the program's physical demands that will be helpful in planning your training schedule and goals: